ccdc06/metadata/FAQ.md

 # What is your goal?

-- Create an unofficial set of torrent files with all galleries uploaded to Koharu and HentaiNexus
+- Create an unofficial set of torrent files with all galleries uploaded to Schale and HentaiNexus
 - Exclude duplicates between these sources
 - Split them into directories (collections) with up to 1000 files